 The Mayor represents the Borough by attending over 250 events during their civic year in office.
 These engagements include official openings, play schemes, sports functions, charity events, special occasions such as golden weddings and other significant anniversaries and birthdays.

 Request a Visit

-If you would like to invite the Mayor to attend an event, special anniversaries or birthday, please fill out the online form (Opens in a New Window).
+If you would like the Mayor to visit, please use our online Mayoral Booking form (Opens in a new window).